 You season 3 theories

-There has been plenty of speculation about Love's unborn child, particularly over who the real father is.
-Sure, it could very well be Joe, but given the series has a knack for shocking twists, viewers are already dreaming up alternatives.
+Before season three dropped, there had been plenty of speculation about Love's unborn child, particularly over who the real father is.
+Sure, it could very well be Joe, but given the series has a knack for shocking twists, viewers have dreamed up alternatives.